 Where the Panel has required the PCC to attend before it, the Panel may also request the Chief Constable to attend before it on the same occasion in order to answer any questions the Panel consider necessary in order to carry out their functions.

-Further details about the Panel’s constitution and working arrangements are set out in the following documents:
+See further details about the Panel’s constitution and working arrangements: